BestTimesToVisit.com Logo

 Yosemite Valley Shuttle (Free)

-This is the absolute best way to get around Yosemite Valley during peak season (roughly April to October).
-The free shuttle buses run on a frequent loop, stopping at all major trailheads, viewpoints, and lodging areas.
+This is the absolute best way to get around Yosemite Valley during peak season.
+The free shuttle buses run frequently along a loop, stopping at all major trailheads, viewpoints, and lodging areas.
 It's essential for avoiding the notorious parking headaches within the Valley.

 YARTS (Yosemite Area Regional Transportation System)

-YARTS offers bus service from gateway communities like Fresno, Mammoth Lakes, and Merced into Yosemite Valley and other park areas.
-It's a fantastic option if you're staying outside the park or want to avoid driving altogether, especially during busy weekends.
+YARTS offers bus service from gateway communities like Merced, Fresno, Mammoth Lakes, and Sonora into Yosemite Valley and other park areas.
+It's a fantastic option if you're staying outside the park or want to avoid driving your own vehicle altogether.

 Bicycle Rentals